kireiapps/sessiondeck/README.md

 # 🃏 Session Deck

+> **Control.
+Observe.
+Purge.**

-> Turn forgotten Hermes sessions into a living deck of knowledge.
+Turn forgotten Hermes sessions into a living deck of knowledge.

 Session Deck transforms old Hermes conversations into an interactive deck of cards.
 Instead of letting past sessions become clutter, each card becomes a choice that helps your AI evolve.